mzimbres/rtcpp/README.md

 t2.
 All memory allocations happen inside the buffer and no call to operator new is made.
 It makes the most efficient use of memory as all nodes are allocated sequentially, that means you can easily fit them all on the cache.
 For more example see the examples directory.

+## Real-time C++

+  When the C++ standard places a guarantee that a given operation, like constant time complexity on an `std::list::insert`, it means operations inside the list and does not account for the complexity of each node allocation, which may not be constant and usually depends on the allocation algorithm and external things like heap fragmentation.

+  This unpredictability is very undesirable in many applications like 24/7, real-time and safe critical systems.

+  To make a real-time guarantee on a given operation, we have to get rid of all sources of unpredictable behaviour, some of them are.

+  1. Dynamic allocations of the heap.
+  2. Heap fragmentation.
+  3. Use of exceptions.

+  It is debatable whether use of exceptions is really important, therefore I will not focus on it.

 ## Rationale